Charismaticzone/courtbot-python/README.md

-# courtbot-python
+# Courtbot-Python {Miami Version}

+Court Bot gives residents easy-to-understand information about resolving citations and timely reminders about upcoming court dates.

-This is an experimental reimplementation of courtbot using python.
+It started in Atlanta and then in Tusla.
+We want to bring it to Miami under our Justice Discovery work.
+This repository is an experimental re-implementation of courtbot using python.
 It uses the [oscn](https://pypi.org/project/oscn/) PyPI library and twilio.

 ## Development
 ### Requirements